 In order for us to allocate our resources wisely and fairly, The Wesley school utilizes the Financial Aid for School Tuition (FAST) system, an independent service provided by Independent School Management (ISM).
 This service helps independent schools across the country determine the need of a family.
 In reviewing each application for aid, the Financial Aid Committee considers both the FAST recommendation and all other additional financial information the family is asked to provide, including the family's other children, additional dependents, all sources of income, priority of spending, debts, and expenses.

 It is very important that families who decide to pursue an application for financial aid adhere to all deadlines and requirements without exception.
+Please refer to our Procedures and Timelines page to ensure you meet all of the application requirements.
 The Financial Aid Committee has a set budget of funds from which to grant awards.
 Families wishing to be considered should never assume there will be funds “left over” for late applicants after the Committee has met and made grant decisions.

 All information submitted is kept in the strictest confidence.

 Financial aid is awarded with priority given to returning students whose applications and required documentation are submitted by the appropriate deadlines.